Cozymods/Lobbybot/README.md

 - start bot

 If you have any issues join my Discord server and ask me or someone in my discord server and someone will help you out enjoy :)

+If you would like to support me use code CozyTorashi in the fortnite item shop if CozyTorashi don't work then use CozyMods

 Make sure to sub and follow me on YouTube and Twitter/Twitch for more updates